ivort1/portfolio/blog/my-roadmap-for-acing-faang-interviews.md

 Outlined below is my general roadmap for interview preparation, with more detailed and comprehensive blog posts on each topic to follow:

 1. **Choose a Programming Language** – The language of choice should ideally be one that is most familiar.
 For those starting from scratch or without a strong grasp on any particular language, Python is the de-facto choice for interviews, followed by Java, C++, and JavaScript (the latter specifically for front-end roles).
-Python is my chosen language for this interview preparation journey.
+Because I plan to also apply to front-end roles, JavaScript/TypeScript is my chosen language for this interview preparation journey.

 2. **Learn Data Structures and Algorithms** – This was without a doubt the most grueling and challenging task when assembling my roadmap.
 There are just *so* many books, MOOCs, YouTube channels...it's just...a lot.
 The final selection included <a href="https://www.amazon.com/Grokking-Algorithms-illustrated-programmers-curious/dp/1617292230" target="_blank" rel="noopener noreferrer">Grokking Algorithms</a>, <a href="https://www.structy.net" target="_blank" rel="noopener noreferrer">Structy</a>, and YouTube for additional clarification as needed.